Navigating the financial aspect of fertility treatment can feel overwhelming. Illume Fertility is here to help!

 When you select a provider who is out-of-network, your insurer may still provide partial benefits, but with higher patient responsibility and more approvals required.

-We encourage you to obtain a written benefits summary from your insurer now; after your consultation, your Financial Coordinator will translate that into a clear "what’s covered vs. what’s not" for your personal treatment plan.
+We encourage you to obtain a written benefits summary from your insurer now if possible.
+After your first consultation with an Illume physician, your Financial Coordinator will translate that into a clear "what’s covered vs. what’s not" for your customized treatment plan.

 These programs often bundle services and medications differently than traditional insurance.
 Provide your member details to your Financial Coordinator and they'll be happy to work with your benefits provider to ensure a smooth journey.